sebschlicht/bachelor-thesis/cluster-setup.md

 `W + R > N: (1 + 1) / 2 + 1 > 1` is true

 Thoug a replication factor of `3` is recommended in production systems.
-Its value is fixed for a keyspace.
+Its value is fixed per keyspace.
-Explicit partitioning is recommended on 10s billion of edges which we do not reach with the Wikipedia dump.
+Explicit partitioning is recommended when 10s billion of edges are expected, which we do not reach using the Wikipedia dump.

+#### Cassandra
+Storage backend specific configuration has to be done in its own configuration file.
+Unfortunately Titan's `storage.conf-file` does not seem to work using Cassandra.
+The default configuration `conf/cassandra.yaml` is loaded no matter what.
+I created two copies of this file in order to have an editable and one default configuration

+    cd conf
+    cp cassandra.yaml cassandra-default.yaml
+    cp cassandra.yaml cassandra-cluster.yaml
+    rm cassandra.yaml
+    ln -s cassandra-cluster.yaml cassandra.yaml

+and made a symbolic link in order to switch the config when needed.

+**conf/cassandra-cluster.yaml** (derived from `conf/cassandra.yaml`):

+    num_tokens: 4
+    seed_provider:
+      - class_name: org.apache.cassandra.locator.SimpleSeedProvider
+        parameters:
+          - seeds: "127.0.0.1"
+    concurrent_reads: 16
+    concurrent_writes: 16
+    listen_address: localhost

+In production `num_tokens` should be higher, e.g. `256`.
+Concurrent reads is set to `16 * num_drives`, concurrent writes to `8 * num_cores`.
+Additional nodes may have to be added to the seeds and the listen addresses have to reachable endpoints.
+May also apply to RFC endpoints.

+data: `db/cassandra/data`
+commit log: `db/cassandra/commitlog`

 ### Startup and Shutdown
 Titan has a startup script `bin/titan.sh` to start Rexster, Titan, Cassandra and ElasticSearch.